WolfieWeb Raspberry Pi Lab

 Quick Test

 Press the button several times.
 The message should appear once per press.
-If it spams messages or never triggers, the button is probably rotated wrong or both wires are on the wrong legs.
+If it spams messages or never triggers, rotate the button or move the jumper wires to opposite sides of the button.

-โœ” Micro-win: You just made the Pi respond to a physical button press.
+✔ Micro-win: You just made the Pi respond to a real physical button press — and you can now use that button to control other hardware.

 Temperature Sensor Monitor

-Goal: Read temperature data from a sensor and print it in the terminal.
-This moves the learner from simple input/output into real measurements.
+Goal: Read real temperature data from a DS18B20 sensor and print clean readings in the terminal.
+This teaches sensor wiring, GPIO4 data input, pull-up resistors, and basic data logging.

-What should happen: The terminal prints updated temperature readings every few seconds.
+What should happen: The terminal prints updated temperature readings every few seconds, and you can expand it into a CSV logger or dashboard.

 Parts Needed